leonawicz/legocolors/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is an update release.
-Functionality and documentation have been updated.
+Supporting dataset and documentation have been updated.